grafana/agent/docs/overview.md

 The Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud).

-Currently, it comes with support for collecting and sending Prometheus metrics, accomplished through utilizing the same battle-tested code that Prometheus contains.
+The Agent supports collecting Prometheus metrics and Loki logs, both utilizing the same battle-tested code from the official platforms.

+## Metrics

 Unlike Prometheus, the Grafana Cloud Agent is _just_ targeting `remote_write`, so some Prometheus features, such as querying, local storage, recording rules,